Copyright The Farmhouse Store. All rights reserved.

 Ultimately it’s a family business.

-What started out as a small American craft gallery seven years ago has now become New Jersey’s premier independent gift and home furnishings destination.
+What started out as a small American craft gallery eleven years ago has now become New Jersey’s premier independent gift and home furnishings destination.

 Ed Menapace did not start out as a retailer.
 His education and first career was in ballet.
 In 2007 Ed opened the first Farmhouse Store in a tiny storefront in Westfield, NJ.
 It did not take long for word to get out that FHS was doing something completely new in retail by combining affordable and unusual American craft with a nod toward country design.